 How much does WordPress hosting cost?

-Both WordPress and Drupal are free to download without having to pay any fees associated with webhosting, which makes both CMS options great choices when comparing what’s available today.
-Ultimately though, novice users looking for a simple website will likely be better off using WordPress due to its easy user interface making it more accessible than Drupal right out of the gate.
+Both WordPress and Drupal are free to download without having to pay any fees associated with web hosting, which makes both CMS options great choices when comparing what’s available today.
+Ultimately, novice users looking for a simple website will likely be better off using WordPress due to its easy user interface, making it more accessible than Drupal.

 Does WordPress work with most hosting providers?